 Anecdotal evidence shows that Forest Schools help literacy and numeracy.
 Children become more competent physically and play more imaginatively.
 They learn to think, question and justify what they think.

-Every parent loves the idea of their child being outside but are they prepared for the mud, the bruises, nettle stings, bramble cuts?
-What we can say with complete confidence, is that we hear all the time from our families how much their child is benefititng from their experience with us.
+What we can say with complete confidence, is that we hear all the time from our families how much their child is benefiting from their experience with us.